Apple saw $5.5 billion in revenue from AirPods, Watches, TVs and other products last quarter

 In Q4 2017, Apple sold just $3.2 billion worth of other products.
 To be clear, these revenues do not include pre-sales for the HomePod, which starts shipping February 9 for $349.

 Apple’s revenue in Q1 2018 was $88.3 billion, so sales from other products make up a small portion of the company’s overall revenue.
-Still, $5.5 billion in not a small amount of money.
+Still, $5.5 billion is not a small amount of money.

-Apple’s biggest revenue-driver this quarter was, unsurprisingly, the iPhone followed by services, which includes AppleCare, Apple Music and other services.
+Apple’s biggest revenue-driver this quarter was, unsurprisingly, the iPhone, followed by services, which includes AppleCare, Apple Music and other services.
 In Q1 2018, Apple sold $61.6 billion worth of iPhones and $8.5 billion worth of services.

 0